-- 12.2 The site falls within the catchments of Christ Church CE (VC) Primary School, Lichfield and The Friary School, both of which are projected to be full for the foreseeable future.
-Given that the development is for 475 dwellings, it is likely to add 145 Primary School aged pupils, giving an education contribution requirement of £2,938,839, plus the land to be provided to form the on-site 1 FE Primary School.
-Education contributions for secondary school infrastructure will be sought through CIL contributions. - 12.3 Other elements required to be included within the S106 are covered previously in this report. - 13.
-Other Issues - 13.1 The matters raised by Lichfield City Council have largely been discussed within the above report.
+- 14.1 The matters raised by Lichfield City Council have largely been discussed within the above report.
 The remaining concern regarding the request for additional bungalows to be supplied within the site, beyond the 7 proposed is noted.
-However, there is no policy requirement in the Local Plan to require further provision. - 13.2 The concerns raised by residents have also been largely addressed within the above report.
+However, there is no policy requirement in the Local Plan to require further provision. - 14.2 The concerns raised by residents have also been largely addressed within the above report.
 Of those that remain it is evident that any damage to existing property caused by construction activity would be a private matter between the applicant and landowner, whilst the need for a further pedestrian access crossing over Falkland Road (an existing crossing exists adjacent to the north western corner of the site), will have been considered by the Highway Authority and secured if considered to have been reasonable and necessary.
 Concerns regarding overlooking of existing property from the Country Park are noted, but a separation distance of approximately 450m from the edge of this new facility to existing property ensures any impact would be wholly minimal in nature.
 The potential for residents to discard litter within the area, loss in value to property and the ability to gain access to mains gas and broadband are given very little planning weight in the determination of this application, given they are not material planning matters.
-Finally the request from the local Scouts Group to utilise the sports pavilion is noted and the request has been forwarded to the Council's Health & Wellbeing Manager to progress. - 13.3 With reference to the comments raised by LARA, once more the majority of points have been considered within the above report, however it is noted that the requested provision of hedgehog friendly fencing, solar panel provision and gas boiler provision for each dwellings has not been secured as no there is no Planning Policy provision to secure the delivery of such. - 14 Financial Considerations (including Community Infrastructure Levy) - 14.1 This development is a CIL (Community Infrastructure Levy) liable scheme set within an SDA zone, where the applicable rate of £14 per square metre.
-This will be payable in accordance with the Council's adopted CIL Instalments Policy, unless otherwise agreed. - 14.2 The development would give rise to a number of economic benefits.
+Finally the request from the local Scouts Group to utilise the sports pavilion is noted and the request has been forwarded to the Council's Health & Wellbeing Manager to progress. - 14.3 With reference to the comments raised by LARA, once more the majority of points have been considered within the above report, however it is noted that the requested provision of hedgehog friendly fencing, solar panel provision and gas boiler provision for each dwellings has not been secured as there is no Planning Policy provision to secure the delivery of such.
+Whether parking restrictions are introduced within the site is a matter for the highways authority to consider prior to the adoption of the development.
+Thus, the necessity of this suggestion will be considered outside of this planning application.

+- 15 Financial Considerations (including Community Infrastructure Levy) - 15.1 This development is a CIL (Community Infrastructure Levy) liable scheme set within an SDA zone, where the applicable rate of £14 per square metre.
+This will be payable in accordance with the Council's adopted CIL Instalments Policy, unless otherwise agreed. - 15.2 The development would give rise to a number of economic benefits.
 For example, it would generate employment opportunities including for local companies, in the construction industry during construction.
-The development would also generate New Homes Bonus and Council Tax.

-15. Human Rights

-15.1 The proposals set out in the report are considered to be compatible with the Human Rights Act 1998.
+The development would also generate New Homes Bonus and Council Tax. - 16.
+Human Rights - 16.1 The proposals set out in the report are considered to be compatible with the Human Rights Act 1998.
 The proposals may interfere with neighbour's rights under Article 8 of Schedule 1 to the Human Rights Act, which provides that everyone has the right to respect for their private and family life, home and correspondence.
 Interference with this right can only be justified if it is in accordance with the law and is necessary in a democratic society.
 The potential interference here has been fully considered within the report and on balance is justified and proportionate in relation to the provisions of the policies of the Development Plan and National Policy in the NPPF.